robocorp/example-activities/rpa-form-challenge/README.md

-# RPA Form challenge example activity
+# RPA Form challenge example robot

 This robot will solve the form challenge posted at http://rpachallenge.com.